 I aim to improve outcomes for vulnerable young people at risk of becoming a Looked After Child, entering custody, not engaging in Education, employment or training and those children and young people absent from learning environments.
 I work in partnership with colleagues from various agencies to ensure young people receive a tailored package of support in a timely manner.
 My role is to co-facilitate the Guidance and Support process on behalf of the Pudsey Cluster.

 My role is part time based at the Cluster office at Priesthorpe school.

-My main role is dealing with the Clusters finances and other duties include ordering resources, writing minutes and maintaining the Cluster website.
+My main role is dealing with the Cluster finances.
+My other duties include ordering resources, writing minutes and maintaining the Cluster website and social media.

 Guidance and Support Administrator

 My role is as an administrator supporting the Pudsey Cluster by making sure that all of the referrals for children and young people are logged, making it easier for the practitioners working with young people and families to keep track of their cases.
 I also take minutes in panel meetings and distribute the panel’s decisions to referrers and practitioners.